top of page

 Aspartic acid plays a role in amyloid beta (Aβ) formation and toxicity.
 Alterations in aspartic acid metabolism may contribute to Aβ accumulation and toxicity.(173) In COVID-19 the amyloid-like aggregates formed by spike protein fragments were found to induce agglutination of red blood cells, which may contribute to the blood clotting and coagulation issues seen in some COVID-19 patients.(176) The formation of amyloid-like aggregates by spike protein fragments may contribute to some of the long-term neurological and vascular symptoms seen in COVID-19 patients.(177)(178)

 The role of viruses especially the herpes virus, EBV in the hypercoagulation found in ME/CFS has been researched for many years.
 Berg et al (98) in 1999 investigated this pathway in ME/CFS and Fibromyalgia, Hannan et al (99) in Gulf War Syndrome (GWS), complementing the work by Jim Baraniuk in post exertional malaise and the similarities to ME/CFS, GWS and Long COVID.
-Baraniuk concluded that exposure to pesticides, not viruses, was causally related to the GWS and neurological dysfunction that affected 25 to 30% of American veterans in the 1990 Persian Gulf War.
+While Dr. Baraniuk's research has advanced the understanding of GWI by identifying specific brain abnormalities and potential subtypes, it has not pinpointed a single source of the symptoms.
+The evidence suggests that GWI results from a complex interplay of neurological and molecular factors, potentially influenced by various exposures and experiences during the Gulf War.

 Long COVID is associated with a dysfunctional glymphatic system, with impaired ability to transfer toxins from the brain to the venous system for downstream processing.
 The astrocyte end feet form the paravascular spaces so important in CSF pressure control in the glymphatic system, and astrocyte/glymphatic dysfunction helps to explain fatigue as one of the major components of POTS and CFS.
 Griffith University continues its research into CFS and Long COVID, and more recently into Low Dose Naltrexone (LDN) in the management of these by improving glymphatic function.
 LDN acts as an antagonist of TLR4, a key receptor involved in innate immune responses and inflammation.